What's next for the abortion pill mifepristone?

 What are the next steps in the legal process?

-The U.S. Department of Justice has already appealed the Texas ruling.
+The DOJ has already appealed the Texas ruling.
 That will be heard by the Fifth Circuit Court of Appeals, which is generally a more conservative appeals court.

+On Monday, the DOJ filed a request for an emergency stay of the injunction while the Fifth Circuit considers the appeal, asking the court to decide by noon CT on Thursday, April 13.

+"Plaintiffs lack standing to challenge FDA's approval of a drug they neither take nor prescribe; their challenge to FDA actions dating back to 2000 is manifestly untimely; and they have provided no basis for second-guessing FDA's scientific judgment," the motion reads.

-The appeals court's decision is likely to come before Friday, April 14.
-No matter which way it rules, the decision will almost surely be appealed to the Supreme Court.
+No matter which way the appeals court rules — on the emergency stay, the preliminary injunction or the merits of the lawsuit altogether — the decision will almost surely be appealed to the Supreme Court.

 How are abortion providers responding?